-Parents are the first teacher in their child’s life – children see, hear and emulate everything of their parent’s actions and responses.
 Frequent moves and deployments are one of the most impacting stressors of military families.
 Operation Little Learners offers a setting for children 18 months to 5 years old to make new friendships, build community, handle conflicts, develop children’s cognitive and social skills and encourage an overall healthier and resilient life.
-Parents and children connect to a support network of other moms and dads experiencing the same military life challenges, establishing a strong foundation for successful community integration.
+Parents and children work together and connect to a support network of other moms and dads experiencing the same military life challenges.

 Camps are a childhood tradition at the Y. From after-school care to summer camp for military kids and Hampton Roads families, your school-age child will learn problem-solving skills with a variety of structured and unstructured, free-choice learning activities.